It is not easy to leave a life to which you have grown accustomed. It’s comfortable, familiar and warm.

 You appreciate your strengths more

 It was not until I experienced starting from zero in my career that I discovered that I could be resilient and mature in handling adversity.
-And while I’m still working on it, I know now that it’s possible to develop patience, expand your way of thinking, make mistakes (and forgive yourself for them), and continue to learn new things at whatever age or stage in life you are in.
+I’m still working on it, but I know now that it’s possible to develop patience, expand your way of thinking, make mistakes (and forgive yourself for them), and continue learning new things at whatever age or stage in life you are in.

 0 of 8 questions completed